awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 ## Spot Instance Interruption Notices<a name="spot-instance-termination-notices"></a>

-The best way to protect against Spot Instance interruption is to architect your application to be fault tolerant\.
+The best way to protect against Spot Instance interruption is to architect your application to be fault\-tolerant\.
 In addition, you can take advantage of *Spot Instance interruption notices*, which provide a two\-minute warning before Amazon EC2 must interrupt your Spot Instance\.
 We recommend that you check for these warnings every 5 seconds\.

 This warning is made available as a CloudWatch event and as an item in the [instance metadata](ec2-instance-metadata.md) on the Spot Instance\.